-Can you really buy a reliable used car for just $2,000 or $3,000 in cash?
-If you ask Joel of our team, the answer is clear.
+Can you really buy a cheap used car for just $2,000 or $3,000 in cash?
+Team Clark’s Joel says the answer is clear.

 “There is a myth that has brainwashed the mind of many a consumer that I just can’t abide any longer,” Joel says.
 “That fable is that good cars just can’t be had for under $10,000.
 What a bunch of hooey!”

-Joel was one of the pioneers of buying cheap used cars on The Clark Howard Show.
+Joel was one of the pioneers of buying a cheap car on The Clark Howard Show.
 Back in 2008, he bought a 1996 Nissan Altima with 200,000 miles on it.
-The price tag on that sweet ride? $3,200 paid in cash.
+The price tag on that sweet ride? $3,200 — paid in cash.

-In the spirit of Joel, here are seven tips to find a great cheap used car…
+In the spirit of Joel, here are seven rules you should follow if you want to buy a cheap used car…

-That’s the inspiration for a different rule you should follow if you only want to drop two or three Gs on a used car: Look for cars that are 10 model years old and have at least 100,000 miles on them.
+That’s the inspiration for a different rule you should follow if you only want to drop two or three Gs to buy a used car: Look for cars that are 10 model years old and have at least 100,000 miles on them.

 The latter site lets you put in your zip code and the make/model of the vehicle you’re interested in at their website.
-They’ll comb through some two million listings available on published databases and rate the vehicles available for sale with notations of ‘great price,’ ‘good price,’ ‘fair price’ and on down.
+They’ll comb through some two million listings available on published databases and rate the vehicles available for sale with notations of ‘good deal,’ ‘fair deal,’ ‘high priced,’ ‘overpriced’ and so on.

-If you want a really cheap yet reliable used car, skip the Hondas and the Toyotas of the world.
-USA TODAY recommends you instead look at what are called ‘second-tier’ Japanese brands such as Mazda, Nissan or Mitsubishi.
+If you’re looking to buy a cheap car, skip the Hondas and the Toyotas of the world.
+USA TODAY recommends you instead look at what are called ‘second-tier’ Japanese brands like Mazda, Nissan or Mitsubishi.

-You’ll also probably want to skip European models but for a different reason.
+You’ll also probably want to skip European models, but for a different reason.
 Cars with German engineering, for example, are so finely tuned that they require a lot of upkeep.
-That’s extra money you’ll always have to be spending in the shop.
+That’s extra money you’ll have to be spending in the shop.

 A happy medium might be something like the Ford Focus, according to USA TODAY.
 That particular model from the U.S. automaker has a lot proven reliability, which brings us to our next point…